 Though complete death rate statistics have not been released for 2019 or 2020, a large number of excess deaths have been confirmed.

-A relevant article titled “A closer look at US deaths due to COVID-19” was published by John Hopkins University, but the paper was later retracted, stating that it had been “used to support dangerous inaccuracies that minimize the impact of the pandemic.”
+A relevant article titled “A closer look at US deaths due to COVID-19” was published by Johns Hopkins University, but the paper was later retracted, stating that it had been “used to support dangerous inaccuracies that minimize the impact of the pandemic.”

-Official death rates are so far inconclusive, as the number of deaths due to COVID-19 and other causes have not been completely updated.
+Official death rates are so far inconclusive, as the number of deaths due to COVID-19 and other causes has not been completely updated.
 It is therefore likely we will not know the true cost of COVID-19 for quite some time.